Summer Snowflake Viburnum

 Snow in July

-Viburnum - Summer Snowflake, Viburnum plicatum 'Summer Snowflake', is a compact, dense, upright, multi-stemmed, deciduous shrub which typically matures 3' to 5' tall with a similar spread.
+Summer Snowflake Viburnum, Viburnum plicatum 'Summer Snowflake', is a compact, dense, upright, multi-stemmed, deciduous shrub which typically matures 6' to 8' tall with a 8' to 10' spread.

 In the spring, 'Summer Snowflake' will bloom with clusters of white flowers that follow along the horizontal stems, creating a double row of blooms on each side.
 This bloom pattern gives 'Summer Snowflake' its common name - doublefile viburnum.
 It may bloom from May through Sept